syncfusion-content/javascript-docs/js/NavigationDrawer/getting-started.md

 # Getting Started

-## Create your first Navigation Drawer control in JavaScript

 In this section, you can learn how to create a simple navigation drawer.

 ![](getting-started_images\getting-started_img1.png)

-### Create Navigation Drawer Widget
+## Create Navigation Drawer Widget

 The following steps guide you in adding a **Navigation Drawer** control for a web application that displays a list of items such as home, profile, photos and location where you can navigate to desired page by clicking on the option available in the drawer.